manojkumar-aj/ajeAndroidSauceLabAutomation/README.md

-Stept by Step Guide for Running the Mobile Project in SauceLab Mobile Cloud
+Stept by Step Guide to run the Mobile Project in SauceLab Mobile Cloud